hikettei/AbstractNode.lisp/Readme.md

 A Tiny and Portable DAG Compiler which is intended to be integrated into cl-waffe2.

+Visit the `./source/lisp-backend.lisp` file to understand the goal of this project.

 ## Goals

 - Eazy to Interop with other languages via shared lib (e.g.: Implementing Python frontend using AbstractNode, from AbstractNode to shared library dedicated to the model.)